Wednesday, April 6, 2011

 Jonathan Livingston Seagull is one of my all-time favorite American movies, and I hasten to say that because the horrid reception that this film received during its release—and ever since then—has angered me to no end over the years.
 There is no reason why this film should have flopped as it did.
 There is no reason why this film should have been dismissed as quickly as it was.
 As far as I can tell, nobody gave this movie a chance.
 Nobody was willing to appreciate Hall Bartlett’s directorial vision or take him seriously as a filmmaker.
 Not one review mentioned anything nice about the film’s story or technique.
 Everybody walked in with a closed mind, completely unwilling to embrace the movie’s unique perspective.
 Ebert proudly began his review by announcing that he walked out of the film “some 45 minutes into” it, but then ended his review by revealing that he had left during the sequence in which “Jonathan had dragged himself, groggy and bleeding, onto some flotsam.”
 Judging from the actual running time, it appears as though Ebert must have, in fact, walked out of the screening approximately 21 minutes into the film.

 But surrealism, we must remember, has always been a tough sell for American audiences.
 Jonathan Livingston Seagull belongs right up there with Stanley Kubrick’s 2001: A Space Odyssey (1968), David Lynch’s Eraserhead (1977) and David Cronenberg’s Naked Lunch (1991) as one of the greatest American surrealist films released in the later half of the 20th century.
 It is a rich, liberated celebration of a writer/director’s artistic sensibilities, free of any constricting narrative rules.
 Like those aforementioned films, it expands even more in dimension with repeated viewings.
-Never mind whether or not you’ve read Richard Bach’s novella.
-Never mind whether or not you're a fan of Neil Diamond.
 What Hall Bartlett did with Jonathan Livingston Seagull is special: he recognized the visual opportunities in Bach’s story—a story that was always heavily cinematic to begin with—thus allowing him to adapt it into a visually powerful cinematic experience that offers images quite like nothing ever produced before or since.
-Indeed, so effective is Jonathan Livingston Seagull as an aesthetic trip that, in this writer’s opinion, it actually works much better as a film than it ever did as a book.

 The film even has the audacity to open with the dedication that appeared on the first page of Bach’s novella: “To the real Jonathan Livingston Seagull, who lives within us all.”
 These words appear as onscreen text that burst in bright blue hues alongside an opening shot of white clouds, enhanced with the help of the cinematography by veteran cameraman Jack Couffer.
 Couffer, who was hired by Bartlett after his impressive work on Walt Disney’s True Life Adventure series, is largely responsible for the sensational aesthetic effect of Bartlett’s film, from his explosive footage of crashing tidal waves to his unbelievable tracking shots of the film’s title character—whether he be flying above the clouds, near the rocky shores or into the cores of deserts and snowy mountains.
 That Couffer’s cinematography netted the film one of two Academy Award nominations is not surprising in the least: it remains one of the finest examples of natural footage ever captured on celluloid.